13 Safe Exercises For Osteoporosis With Steps And Pictures

 Image: YouTube @CarolMichaelsFitness

-This is a muscle-strengthening and balance exercise.
+This is a good muscle-strengthening and balance exercise.
 You need a rope-like resistance band or a flat therapy band for this moderate-impact weighted osteoporosis exercise.

 Steps